First and second order semi-strong interaction in reaction-diffusion systems: Introduction

 There is a fair amount of literature concerning stationary pulse and multi-pulse existence and stability in this context.
 See \cite{DoeKap, DoeHeKap, HeDoeKap1,Ike1,Ike2, KoErWe,KoWaWe,KoWaWe1,KoWaWe2,Mill-ex,Mill-stab,MurOsi,OsiSev} and the references therein.
 Additional time scale separation is considered for instance in \cite{ChenWard, KoErWe, KoWaWe1}.
 The existence of stationary pulse patterns in a semi-strong limit has been proven rigorously for a class of two-component systems in \cite{DoeKap} (and for special models in earlier work of these authors), and for a three-component model in \cite{DoeHeKap}.
 The arising equations of motion have been rigorously justified in a certain approximative sense and for special models in \cite{DKP, HDKP}, based on the renormalisation approach developed in \cite{Promislow}.

 This paper is organized as follows.
 The next section introduces the concepts via basic examples.
-Section \ref{s:main} gives an overview of the main results.
-In \S\ref{s:standard} the standard forms are derived abstractly, and applied to a class of two-component models in \S\ref{s:apex}.
+In \S\ref{s:main} the main results are summarized and an existence and smoothness hypothesis is formulated, which is used for the asymptotic expansion and matching arguments of subsequent sections.
+In \S\ref{s:standard} the standard forms are derived, and applied to a class of two-component models in \S\ref{s:apex}.
 The equations of motion for the second order semi-strong case are considered in \S\ref{s:gen-se-we} and for the first order semi-strong case in \S\ref{s:fast}.

 \textbf{Acknowledgement.} This research has been supported in part by NWO cluster NDNS+.
-The author thanks Matthias Wolfrum, Julia Ehrt and Arjen Doelman and Michael Ward for helpful discussions.
-Special thanks go to Peter van Heijster and in particular Tasso Kaper for comments on draft versions.
+The author thanks Matthias Wolfrum, Julia Ehrt, Arjen Doelman and Michael Ward for helpful discussions.
+Special thanks go to Peter van Heijster, Tasso Kaper and Michael Herrmann for comments on the manuscript.